 - Ground Transportation: While buses are an option, most foreign travelers opt to take a taxi (be sure to haggle the price before you get in) or private transfer organized by their hotel.

-As the most populous country in Africa—some 180 million live here—Nigeria is understandably home to one of the continent's busiest airports, Murtala Mohammed International Airport, which saw 6.3 million passengers in 2018.
-Between 2010 and 2019, the airport has continually been undergoing renovations to modernize its facilities.
+As the most populous country in Africa—some 200 million live here—Nigeria is understandably home to one of the continent's busiest airports, Murtala Muhammed International Airport, which sees about 6 million passengers a year.
+Between 2010 and 2019, the airport saw continuous renovations to modernize its facilities.
 Today, passengers are treated to great shopping in its terminals.
 While there's no national airline in Nigeria, a number of smaller Nigerian airlines are hubbed here, and there's a vast range of international airlines that fly in, too, like Delta, Virgin Atlantic, Royal Air Maroc, and EgyptAir.

 Nigeria: Nnamdi Azikiwe International Airport (ABV)

 - Pros: Modern facilities, notably in the international terminal